esmero/archipelago-documentation/docs/annotations.md

 ### Adding and Saving Annotations
 1. Navigate to the image-based Digital Object you would like to apply annotations to.
-	- _Note: the Digital Object `type` must be setup to display the image file(s) using the Open SeaDragon viewer.
-More information about about Managing Display Modes in Archipelago can be found [here](../docs/webformsasinput.md#manage-display)._
-	- _Please stay tuned for updates announcing web annotation integration for Mirador 3._
-3. To add a new annotation, select and hold the `Shift` key.
+2. To add a new annotation, select and hold the `Shift` key.
 Click and then drag to apply either a Rectangular box or multi-point Polygon shape.
-4. Double click to exit the annotation drawing mode.
+3. Double click to exit the annotation drawing mode.
-5. Enter the text for your annotation in the pop-up window.
+4. Enter the text for your annotation in the pop-up window.
 	![annotations edit](../imgs/annotations_edit.jpg)
 5. Click the "Ok" button when you are ready.
 6. To save your annotation (or annotations if you created multiple), navigate to the main content "Edit" tab, where you will see a message about Unsaved Web Annotation Changes.